primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.pool.fromreferenceprice.md

 ## Pool.fromReferencePrice() method

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Constructs a Pool entity using a reference price, which is used to compute the reserves of the pool  Defaults to an invariant of 0, since the reserves are computed using an invariant of 0
+Constructs a Pool entity using a reference price, which is used to compute the reserves of the pool.

 <b>Signature:</b>